What are warts

 When to See a Dermatologist

 While home remedies and OTC treatments can work for smaller warts (like those the size of a pinhead or pea), larger or stubborn warts should be evaluated by a professional.
 A dermatologist can provide advanced treatments like CryoPen, laser therapy, or immunotherapy.
-They also minimize risks such as infection, scarring, and unnecessary discomfort during the healing process.
+They also minimise risks such as infection, scarring, and unnecessary discomfort during the healing process.

 The Good News